home-climate-control/dz/README.md

 [![Build Status](https://github.com/home-climate-control/dz/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/home-climate-control/dz/actions/workflows/codeql-analysis.yml)
 [![SonarCloud](https://github.com/home-climate-control/dz/actions/workflows/sonarcloud.yml/badge.svg)](https://github.com/home-climate-control/dz/actions/workflows/sonarcloud.yml)

-Create as many climates in your home as you never thought imaginable.
+*Create as many climates in your home as you never thought imaginable.*
-Control temperature, humidity and ventilation.
+*Control temperature, humidity and ventilation.*
-Do it on a schedule.
+*Do it on a schedule.*
-Have everything measured and recorded.
+*Have everything measured and recorded.*
-Do it from anywhere.
+*Do it from anywhere.*

+## Psst!

+Dallas Semiconductor 1-Wire API that was integrated into DZ codebase some 20 years ago, survived, was hardened and optimized, is now a separate project again, here: [https://github.com/home-climate-control/owapi-reborn/](https://github.com/home-climate-control/owapi-reborn/)

 # Pardon Our Dust...